Ria424/developers-animatesdk-docs/FLfile_object/FLfile5.md

 #### Description

-Method; returns a JavaScript Date object that represents the date and time when the specified file or folder was created.
+Method; Returns a JavaScript Date object that represents the date and time when the specified file or folder was created.

 #### Example